It's the question that fills mums-to-be with equal parts fear, curiosity and er, fear: 'What really happens to your vagina after giving birth?'

-'Just over 40% of women will experience incontinence after having a baby,' says Dr Marwood.
-'Often it's only a tiny amount that you leak, usually when you laugh, cough or sneeze, and can disappear a few weeks after birth so is usually nothing to worry about.'
+'Often it's only a tiny amount that you leak, usually when you laugh, cough or sneeze, and can disappear a few weeks after birth so is usually nothing to worry about.' says Dr Marwood.

 Doing your pelvic floor exercises are, once again, the key to preventing incontinence.
 'Imagine you're pulling your vagina up and in, as if you're trying to stop yourself weeing and squeeze,' says Dr Marwood.
 'And try to remember to make the exercises part of your daily routine – like showering or putting on make-up.
 You can do them while you're sat breastfeeding or waiting at traffic lights.'